tinkeractive/tedi/README.md

-# tEDI - an EDI parser
+# tEDI - a parser

 A Python library for parsing X12 EDI documents.
 Output is XML (sorry, not sorry).